Borda/ImageAI/imageai/Detection/VIDEO.md

 ### Camera / Live Stream Video Detection
 <div id="camerainputs"></div>

 **ImageAI** now allows live-video detection with support for camera inputs.
-Using **OpenCV**'s `VideoCapture()` function, you can load live-video streams from a device camera, cameras connected by cable or IP cameras, and parse it into **ImageAI**'s `detectObjectsFromVideo()` and `detectCustomObjectsFromVideo()` functions.
+Using **OpenCV**'s `VideoCapture()` function, you can load live-video streams from a device camera, cameras connected by cable or IP cameras, and parse it into **ImageAI**'s `detect_objects()` and `detect_custom_objects()` functions.
 All features that are supported for detecting objects in a video file is also available for detecting objects in a camera's live-video feed.
 Find below an example of detecting live-video feed from the device camera.

 ```python
 from imageai.Detection import VideoObjectDetection